-- Development plans for the KGSU contemplate reworking the 7 existing wells and drilling two new simple, vertical wells to a depths of up to 3000 ft. - Existing 6 plugged wells ideal candidates for re-entry. - One or two wells to be converted to injectors for water-flood. - One nitrogen injection well to be drilled at the formation apex. - Secondary production through injection of water, nitrogen and potentially carbon dioxide to create a new bottom drive. - Result would be new primary production short-term followed by enhanced water-flood secondary production within 18 months. - Neighboring operator drilling at depth has excess salt water from operations needing disposal.
+- Development plans for the KGSU contemplate reworking the 7 existing wells and drilling two new simple, vertical wells to a depths of up to 3500 ft.
+These two new primary wells will be targeted for helium in the upper zones as well as oil & gas. - Existing 6 plugged wells ideal candidates for re-entry. - One or two wells to be converted to injectors for water-flood. - One nitrogen injection well to be drilled at the formation apex. - Secondary production through injection of water, nitrogen and potentially carbon dioxide to create a new bottom drive. - Result would be new primary production short-term followed by enhanced water-flood secondary production within 18 months. - Neighboring operator drilling at depth has excess salt-water from operations needing disposal.
 Discussions underway for access by DME. - Prior operator on the KGSU drilled deep test well in 2004.
 Confirmed high porosity and permeability of the KGSU and revealed thickness of the sand pay zone may be 30-40% wider than projected by the OCC raising potential for higher secondary production.